 Vital Strategies was incorporated in Singapore in 2017 as a regional hub for the Asia Pacific region.
 A culturally, economically and politically diverse region of 47 countries and territories, the Asia Pacific region faces a variety of public health challenges as a result of emerging economies, population growth and environmental threats.
 The 4.3 billion people (or 60% of global population) who call the region home are at risk—as tobacco use, air pollution, poor road safety and unhealthy diets contribute to millions of deaths each year.

-We develop and implement targeted, evidence-based programs in critical areas such as air pollution, civil registration and vital statistics, data impact, the Partnership for Health Cities and road safety from India to Indonesia to the Solomon Islands.
+We develop and implement targeted, evidence-based programs in critical areas such as air pollution, civil registration and vital statistics, data impact, the Partnership for Healthy Cities and road safety from India to Indonesia to the Solomon Islands.

 With about 18 staff based in Singapore, and more than 50 staff and consultants in Asia Pacific, Vital Strategies is well-positioned to create partnerships with policymakers, administrators, and media and civil society groups in order to build capacity and advance progress—directly impacting the health of millions of people.